It Turns Out Using Homemade Sunscreen Isn’t as Wacky as It Sounds

 Jennifer Farley, aka JWoww from MTV's The Jersey Shore, is famous for her love of tanning.
-But this week, the former reality star made headlines for her recipe for DIY sunscreen (?!).
+But this week, the former reality star made headlines for her recipe for homemade sunscreen (?!).

 It all started when Farley posted a photo on Instagram of her infant son in the pool—which triggered some critical comments suggesting it was unsafe for the baby to be in the pool, and that he wasn't well enough protected from the sun.